google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 * They're not supported in IE 6 and 7, incomplete support in IE8.
 * With HTTP/2, reducing the number of asset requests will become less of a priority.

-As with all things responsive, you'll need to test what works best.
-Use developer tools to measure download file size, the number of requests and the total latency.
-Data URIs can sometimes be useful for raster images – for example, on a homepage that only has one or two photos which aren't used elsewhere.
+As with all things responsive, you need to test what works best.
+Use developer tools to measure download file size, the number of requests, and the total latency.
+Data URIs can sometimes be useful for raster images&mdash;for example, on a homepage that only has one or two photos that aren't used elsewhere.
 If you need to inline vector images, SVG is a much better option.

 ## Images in CSS

-The CSS `background` property is a powerful tool for adding complex images to elements, making it easy to add multiple images, cause them to repeat, and more.
-When combined with media queries, the background property becomes even more powerful, enabling conditional image loading based on screen resolution, viewport size and more.
+The CSS `background` property is a powerful tool for adding complex images to elements, making it easy to add multiple images, and causing them to repeat, and more.
+When combined with media queries, the background property becomes even more powerful, enabling conditional image loading based on screen resolution, viewport size, and more.

 ### TL;DR {: .hide-from-toc }
-- Use the best image for the characteristics of the display, consider screen size, device resolution and page layout.
+- Use the best image for the characteristics of the display, consider screen size, device resolution, and page layout.
 - Change the `background-image` property in CSS for high DPI displays using media queries with `min-resolution` and `-webkit-min-device-pixel-ratio`.
 - Use srcset to provide high resolution images in addition to the 1x image in markup.
 - Consider the performance costs when using JavaScript image replacement techniques or when serving highly compressed high resolution images to lower resolution devices.